Dual Diagnosis

 A disorder in which a person has difficulty recovering after witnessing or experiencing a terrifying event.
 PTSD symptoms are typically grouped by four types: negative changes in thinking or mood, avoidance, intrusive memories, and changes in emotional and physical reactions.

-Panic Disorder is characterized by recurrent, unexpected panic attacks that do not have a reasonable cause that create great psychological and physical discomfort.
+Panic Disorder is characterized by recurrent, unexpected panic attacks that do not have a reasonable cause and can create great psychological and physical discomfort.

-Panic attacks are sudden, short, and discrete feelings of dread or fear that may be accompanied by physical symptoms such as shortness of breath, nausea, trembling or shaking, feeling dizzy or lighthearted, heart palpitations, hot flashes, or cold chills, sweating, shortness of breath, numbness or tingling sensations, chest pain, choking sensations, abdominal distress, and feelings of derealization and depersonalization.
+Panic attacks are sudden, short, and discrete feelings of dread or fear that may be accompanied by physical symptoms such as shortness of breath, nausea, trembling or shaking, feeling dizzy, heart palpitations, hot flashes, or cold chills, sweating, shortness of breath, numbness or tingling sensations, and other somatic (body) symptoms.

 What is the Diagnostic and Statistical Manual of Mental Disorders (DSM)?